Pao-ing/Web_development/README.md

 In this repository I share some of my personal projects using different programming languages:

--**SugarBlossom Bakery:** Project in .NET CORE to be cross platform MVC architecture pattern was used.
+-**SugarBlossom Bakery:** Project in .NET CORE to be cross platform, MVC architecture pattern was used.
 Include Software Development Life cycle (SDLC).
 The project was validated in Google chrome and Microsoft Edge.

 ### Skills: